cncf/tag-app-delivery/operator-whitepaper/v2/Operator-WhitePaper.md

 Many documents describe capability levels (also known as maturity levels) of operators.
 Since there could be cases where an operator that supports all features that fall on the highest capability level but does not support some lower level features, this document chooses to cover “capabilities” rather than “capability levels”.
 The capabilities required for each capability level, however, are taken into consideration [5].

 The CNCF TAG Security spent a lot of effort to add security related topics to this whitepaper.
-As the content of this whitepaper should mostly cover operator-related security measures, they wrote a cloud native security whitepaper which is a very useful source when dealing with cloud native security [6].
+As the content of this whitepaper should mostly cover operator-related security measures, they wrote a cloud native security whitepaper which is a very useful resource when dealing with cloud native security [6].

 ### References

 \[1\] https://kubernetes.io/docs/concepts/extend-kubernetes/operator/

 \[2\] Dobies, J., & Wood, J. (2020).
 Kubernetes Operators.
 O'Reilly.

 \[3\] Michael Hausenblas and Stefan Schimanski, Programming Kubernetes: Developing Cloud-Native Applications, First edition.
 (Sebastopol, CA: O’Reilly Media, 2019).

 \[4\] https://cloud.google.com/blog/products/containers-kubernetes/best-practices-for-building-kubernetes-operators-and-stateful-apps

 \[5\] Operator Framework.
 Retrieved 11 2020, 24, from https://operatorframework.io/operator-capabilities/,
 https://github.com/cloud-ark/kubeplus/blob/master/Guidelines.md

 \[6\] https://github.com/cncf/sig-security/blob/master/security-whitepaper/cloud-native-security-whitepaper.md